BobRandomNumber/ComfyUI-DiaTest/README.md

 Warning LLM Code there are probably better options

 This node pack partially integrates the [Nari Labs Dia](https://github.com/nari-labs/dia) text-to-speech model into ComfyUI using a single node for loading (onto GPU) and generation.
+This is only text input, no audio input.

 Dia allows generating dialogue with speaker tags (`[S1]`, `[S2]`) and non-verbal sounds (`(laughs)`, etc.).
 This node loads the model from Hugging Face Hub and generates audio directly using float32 precision.
 It requires a CUDA-enabled GPU.